What is a Security Deposit for Reservation Platforms Excluding Airbnb?

 Refund Process

-If no damages occur during your stay, the deposit is refunded according to the host's policy, typically at check-out or within 14 days after check-out.
+If no damages occur during your stay, the deposit is refunded according to the host's policy.
+Typically, this refund is issued at check-out or within 14 days after check-out.
+The exact timeline should be clarified with your host before arrival.

 What You Need to Know